HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/usage/access_content_reporting.md

     -   **Phrase** - Through this criterion, the report can be scoped to include items based on their included phrase.
 Only one phrase can be searched per criteria line.

     -   **Word** - Through this criterion, the report can be scoped to include items based on their inclusion of words within attributes such as titles, description, name, and keywords.

+        !!!note
+            Any of the words entered will be searched and it doesn't have to be all of them present in an item.

     ![](../../../../assets/HCL_Content_Reporting_Action_Buttons.png)